odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## LEFT / RIGHT JOIN
 - `SELECT * FROM person LEFT JOIN contact ON person.id_person = contact.id_person`
-    - Selects **all rows from left** table and rows satisfying the condition from the right table (1:0..1 or 1:0..N).
+    - Selects **all rows from the left** table and rows satisfying the condition from the right table (1:0..1 or 1:0..N).
-    - Selects all persons and if the persons has contacts, lists the contacts too.
+    - Selects all persons and if the persons have contacts, lists the contacts too.
 - `SELECT * FROM person RIGHT JOIN contact ON person.id_person = contact.id_person`
     - Selects **all rows from the right** table and rows satisfying the condition from the left table.
-    - Selects all contacts and lists person with each contact (same as INNER JOIN in this case).
+    - Selects all contacts and lists persons with each contact (same as INNER JOIN in this case).
 </section>

 <section markdown='1'>
 ## LEFT / RIGHT JOIN
 - `SELECT * FROM relation LEFT JOIN relation_type ON relation.id_relation_type = relation_type.id_relation_type`
-    - Selects all relations and lists relation type for each relation.
+    - Selects all relations and lists the relation type for each relation.
-    - Lists also relations which have not type (cannot exist).
+    - Lists also relations which have no type (cannot exist).
 - `SELECT * FROM relation RIGHT JOIN relation_type ON relation.id_relation_type = relation_type.id_relation_type`
-    - Select all relation types and assigns relation type to each relation.
+    - Select all relation types and assigns the relation type to each relation.
     - Lists also relation types which are not used.
 </section>